CGurity/SDA/en/_activities/0302-Introduction-to-protocols.md

 6. Discuss with the group *How would they communicate with each other during the resolution of the incident?* Guide the discussion about which channels are considered safe and reliable to keep the group informed during the incident, as well as which ones would be used formally during *this one* type of incident.
 It is suggested to take note of these channels and list them in order of priority in case the first one fails during the incident.
     * It is worth remembering that different incidents can affect different communication channels.

-7. Suggest the team to empty the information collected during this activity in a formal document.
-You can use the template 4 available on the website of this material (https://sda.guerracarlos.com).
+7. Suggest the team transfer the information collected during this activity into a formal document.
+You can use template 4 available on the website of this material (https://sdamanual.org).

   ![Grafico](/assets/images/EN-Graphic-28.png)